 Free to all members and non-members

-Meet at Moredon Road Parking lot to take a quick walk around Lorimer Park trails (Montco) looking for new arrivals.
-We usually find Louisiana Waterthrush singing, many other warblers and passerines.
+Meet at Moredon Road Parking lot to take a walk around Lorimer Park trails (Montco) looking for new arrivals.
+Warblers and passerines will be arriving in numbers depending on winds and weather.
 We will view the fields at Fox Chase Farm looking for nesting Bluebirds, Cliff and Tree swallows along with other open field birds.
 Dog friendly for well-behaved pooches.
-We will wrap up by 9 AM so that we can get back to work on time.
+We will wrap up by 9:30 AM so that we can get back to work on time.
 Cancelled if raining.

 See more